 DIY Friday is a feature that pops up every once and a while here on Stoney Acres.
-We are BIG do it your-selfers around here so we will try to share some of our projects and trick that we have learned over the years.
-This week lets talk about our organic drain cleaning method.
+We are BIG do-it-your-selfers around here so we will try to share some of our projects and tricks that we have learned over the years.
+This week let’s talk about our organic drain cleaning method.

 Baking Soda and Vinegar are used a lot around our place.
 We are really not big chemical users.
 Because of that soda and vinegar are used in place of cleaning chemicals and for many other uses.
 One of our favorites is using baking soda and vinegar is organic drain cleaning.